instagibbs/bolts/XX-eltoo-peer-protocol.md

 the extraneous fields removed, and using the `_eltoo` based messages respectively.

-Upon reconnection when `channel_reestablish_eltoo` is exchanged:
+A sending node:
+  - MUST set `last_commitment_number` to the value of the channel state number of the last pair of update and settlement transactions the node has sent signatures of to its peer.
   - If it has sent `commitment_signed_eltoo` on the other peer's turn without receiving `yield`:
-    - MUST NOT consider that `commitment_signed_eltoo` sent when setting `channel_reestablish` fields.
+    - MUST NOT consider that `commitment_signed_eltoo` sent when setting `last_commitment_number`.
-  - If a node's sent `next_commitment_number` is one less than its received `next_commitment_number`, that node's turn is unfinished.
-    - due to symmetrical state of eltoo and simplified operation only, there can only be one unfinished side
+  - MUST set `update_signature` and `settlement_signature` to the corresponding channel state transaction signatures from the `last_commitment_number`.

+A receiving node:

+Upon reconnection when `channel_reestablish_eltoo` is exchanged by all channel peers:
-  - else if both sent and received `next_commitment_number`s are identical:
+  - If both local and remote `next_commitment_number`s are identical:
+    - signatures from the non-turn-taker can be applied to the turn-taker's transaction if not previously received before disconnect
+    - a new turn then starts with the peer with the lesser SEC1-encoded node_id.
+  - If the local and remote node's `last_commitment_number` is exactly one different:
-    - the turn starts with the peer with the lesser SEC1-encoded node_id.
+      - The turn is aborted.
+All pending updates are removed, next state number is one greater than the largest reported state number, and a new turn starts with the peer with the lesser SEC1-encoded node_id.
+      - Offering nodes MUST be able to handle the aborted turns' update transaction, settlement transaction, and resolved HTLCs on-chain.
   - otherwise:
     - ???
+FIXME must be something we can do here to be nice to the peer that forgot stuff.
-FIXME We can just send them the latest state if we're being nice
+      Ahead node can just convince the peer of latest state and share the entire tx?

 #### Rationale

 Due to symmetry and lack of penalty transactions, we only need to communicate to the remote node which state we are on, which should match the number they send as well.
+If they don't match, this indicates an unfinished turn or error.

+This assumes that HTLCs are not fast-forwarded until after a `commitment_signed_eltoo_ack` has been sent back to the offerer(and persisted).
+This allows for more reliable forwarding during reconnects without requiring extensive retransmission.

 # Authors